Dead or Alive 2: Home versions

 The Japanese Dreamcast version (known as the Limited Edition) was released on September 28, 2000.
-Cover art featured Kasumi and Ayane, along with a standard cover art version with Kasumi, Ayane and Leifang.
+The cover art featured Kasumi and Ayane, along with a standard cover art version with Kasumi, Ayane and Leifang.
 The most notable addition was that Bankotsubo and Bayman were now unlockable, playable in all but Story Mode.
 The new stages from the PlayStation 2 version were not included, in favor of new versions of Burai Zenin and L's Castle stages from the first game.
 This version also added Sparring mode for Tag Battle, Watch Mode, the User Profile System, online play, more costumes to unlock, and a Gallery Mode with character renders.

-On October 25, 2000, Tecmo released DOA2: Hardcore (DOA2: Dead or Alive 2 in Europe) for the PlayStation 2 in America and Europe, which was based on the Japanese second update of Dead or Alive 2 for Dreamcast.
-This version was featuring new playable characters, new stages, extra costumes and introduced the "Gallery" option.
-The Hardcore release was finally the complete game Itagaki had envisioned at the time, featuring many changes compared to its predecessor: Characters, pictures and moves were altered to appear more realistic, lessening the anime-look.
+On October 25, 2000, Tecmo released DOA2: Hardcore (DOA2: Dead or Alive 2 in Europe) as a launch title for the PlayStation 2 in America and on December 15, 2000, in Europe.
+This version was based on the Japanese second update of Dead or Alive 2 for the Dreamcast and featured new playable characters, new stages, extra costumes and introduced the "Gallery" option.
+The Hardcore release was finally the complete game Itagaki had envisioned at the time, featuring many changes compared to its predecessor: characters, pictures and moves were altered to appear more realistic, lessening the anime-look.
 Some fighting animations were elaborated upon, while others were cut.
 New stages were added (8 more than the Dreamcast update).
 More character outfits were added.
-Survival Mode now only took place in the "Danger Zone" arena.
 Overall gameplay speed was increased, and the entire game (including cutscenes) now ran at a full 60 frames-per-second (in the Dreamcast version, the game ran at 60fps, while cutscenes ran at 30).

 A special "Items Collection" feature and menu section was added to appeal to video game collectors.
 New artworks were added, and a CG Gallery section featuring renders of the female characters was added.
 The player history files were enhanced, and now included statistics on how often the player used each character, and tag battle pairing.
 Several special moves were added, but left undocumented.
-English voice-overs were added in addition to the original Japanese voice-overs, making it the first game in the series to have English voice-overs.
+English voice-overs (provided by Brian Vouglas, Donna Mae Wong, Gina Rose, Jeremy Hou, John Parsons, Lucy Kee, Roger Jackson, Sally Dana, Terry McGovern, Timothy Enos, and Zoe Galvez) were added in addition to the original Japanese voice-overs, making it the first game in the series to have English voice-overs.
 Kasumi can be unlocked as a trainable 'monster' in Monster Rancher 4 by going to the Shrine, and inserting the DOA2: Hardcore disk in the PS2.